Professor of Biological Sciences

 In 2010, Dr. Miles and colleagues released the results of an alarming study - lizard populations are quickly becoming extinct around the world.

 Miles - who has devoted years of study to lizards - determined rising temperatures are to blame.
 The climate is changing faster than lizards can adapt.
-If global warming patterns continue, Miles and fellow researchers estimate over 20 percent of all lizard species may become extinct by 2080 in areas on the continents of North and South American, Europe, Africa and Australia.
+If global warming patterns continue, Miles and fellow researchers estimate over 20 percent of all lizard species may become extinct by 2080 in areas on the continents of North and South America, Europe, Africa and Australia.

 In several locations the team found lizard populations they had previously studied had already become extinct.
 Madagascar has already lost 21 percent of the local lizard population, including such species as chameleons and gekkos, Miles says.